-Patty Toland, Partner, brings to Filament Group more than twenty years consulting experience with corporate and institutional clients, with a focus on communicating complex messages across a range of media.
+Patty Toland, Partner, brings to Filament Group more than twenty-five years consulting experience with corporate and institutional clients, with a focus on communicating complex messages across a range of media.
 Patty's expertise lies in developing robust information and communication strategies, including branding, constituent analysis, information architecture and system design, and writing.
 Prior to founding Filament Group, Patty worked at ZEFER Corp., US Peace Corps, Kohn Cruikshank Inc. and Harvard Business School.

 Zach Leatherman comes to Filament Group with more than 15 years of handcrafted web development experience.
 He began his first open source project in 2003, a web development blog in 2007, and knows firsthand how much and how little the web can change over time.
 Zach has given numerous talks on Progressive Enhancement, Front End Engineering, and was a guest lecturer on Mobile Application Development at the University of Nebraska.
 Prior to joining Filament Group, Zach was the User Interface architect for Union Pacific Railroad, in charge of guiding the Fortune 200 company's technical direction on both desktop and mobile web development.

 Jeff Lembeck got his start with web development almost 10 years ago, working on a website for a golf course.
 Since then, he’s worked to hone his specialties, which include backends, scripting, and workflow tools among other areas of obsession.
 He has built software, apps, and web sites for clients in the banking, medical, travel and entertainment, media, automotive, and telecom industries.
 Jeff is a former member of the jQuery Mobile team, wrote an article for A List Apart, maintains a few open source projects, and has opinions about the internet.
 He currently lives in Seattle where he enjoys clouds and salmon-based foods.